ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Test Directories
 ----------------------

 These directories are used only by the ``run_WE2E_tests.sh`` script, so they are not used unless the user runs a Workflow End-to-End (WE2E) test.

-..
-COMMENT:
-   TEST_PREGEN_BASEDIR does something similar to DOMAIN_PREGEN_BASEDIR in setting OROG/GRID/SFC_CLIMO _DIR variables for NCO mode.
-The other variables TEST_* variables do similar things that the corresponding variable without TEST_* do, so this definitely looks redundant and removable.
+Their function corresponds to the same variables without the ``TEST_`` prefix.
+Users typically should not modify these variables.
+For any alterations, the logic in the ``run_WE2E_tests.sh`` script would need to be adjusted accordingly.

 ``TEST_EXTRN_MDL_SOURCE_BASEDIR``: (Default: "")
+   This parameter allows testing of user-staged files in a known location on a given platform.
+This path contains a limited dataset and likely will not be useful for most user experiments.

 ``TEST_PREGEN_BASEDIR``: (Default: "")
    Similar to ``DOMAIN_PREGEN_BASEDIR``, this variable sets the base directory containing pregenerated grid, orography, and surface climatology files for WE2E tests.
 This is an alternative for setting ``GRID_DIR``, ``OROG_DIR``, and ``SFC_CLIMO_DIR`` individually.

 ``TEST_ALT_EXTRN_MDL_SYSBASEDIR_ICS``: (Default: "")
+   This parameter is used to test the mechanism that allows users to point to a data stream on disk.
+It sets up a sandbox location that mimics the stream in a more controlled way and tests the ability to access :term:`ICS`.

 ``TEST_ALT_EXTRN_MDL_SYSBASEDIR_LBCS``: (Default: "")
+   This parameter is used to test the mechanism that allows users to point to a data stream on disk.
+It sets up a sandbox location that mimics the stream in a more controlled way and tests the ability to access :term:`LBCS`.

 .. _workflow: